What we know about the U-haul driver who crashed into White House with Nazi flag

 Nazi paraphernalia and threats

-A police source told NBC News that the driver made threatening statements about the White House at the scene but was quickly detained by law enforcement.
+A police source told NBC News that Mr Kandula made threatening statements about the White House at the scene but was quickly detained by law enforcement — after which, according to reporting by CNN, he praised Adolf Hitler.
+According to court documents, Mr Kandula also praised eugenics and said the Nazis “have a great history.”

-The flag was seen in photos captured by a Reuters photojournalist on the ground next to the truck.
+Police found a Nazi flag in the truck Mr Kandula was driving as seen in photos captured by a Reuters photojournalist.

-Following a search of the truck, officials found it contained no weapons or explosives.

-“There were no injuries to any Secret Service or White House personnel and the cause and manner of the crash remain under investigation,” said Mr Guglielmi.
+“There were no injuries to any Secret Service or White House personnel and the cause and manner of the crash remain under investigation,” said Anthony Guglielmi, the Secret Service chief of communications, in a statement on Monday night.

 The suspect

-The identity of the suspect has not been released by authorities and the motive remains unknown at this time.
+US Park Police released the identity of the driver – Sai Varshith Kandula, 19, of Chesterfield, Missouri.

-However, on Tuesday morning, US Park Police spokesman Thomas Twiname said that the male suspect had been arrested on suspicion of threatening to kill, kidnap or inflict harm on the president, vice president or a family member.
+While police have yet to elaborate on Mr Kandula’s motive, US Park Police spokesman Thomas Twiname said in a statement that he had been arrested and charged with assault with a dangerous weapon, reckless operation of a motor vehicle, threatening to kill, kidnap or inflict harm on a president, vice president, or family member, destruction of federal property, and trespassing.

-Mr Guglielmi said on Monday night that the preliminary investigation indicated that the driver had “intentionally” collided with the security barriers.
+Mr Twiname said that the preliminary investigation indicates that the driver “intentionally” crashed into the security barriers.

+Mr Kandula appeared in court in Washington on Tuesday, but has not yet entered a plea.

 Threats against officials